What is S-100?

 Webinar series: Shaping the future of navigation with S-100

-Across both sessions, our panel discussed a wide range of topics, from the development and testing of S-100 to practical steps for its implementation.
-Key topics included advancements in next-generation ENCs, dynamic safety contours, real-time data integration, and how it could underpin future technologies like automation and autonomous navigation.
+Both sessions covered a wide range of topics, from the development and testing of S-100 to practical steps for implementation.
+Key discussions included advancements in next-generation ENCs, dynamic safety contours, real-time data integration, and how S-100 could underpin future technologies like automation and autonomous navigation.

 Subscribe to keep updated on S-100